igorjosecm/calculator-flutter/README.md

-# calculator
+# Calculator
- calculator made in flutter
+ A calculator made in flutter